 The world is an increasingly smaller place thanks to the advancements of technology.
 With that in mind, it’s more important than ever for sectors to offer multilingual services and support.
 It’s not just travel and tourism sectors that need to be multilingual and e-commerce brands increasingly need to practice what they preach if they want to serve bigger markets.
 The always-on telecommunications sector helps users stay connected worldwide, so multilingual user experiences are also vital.
 Even in the comparatively new world of iGaming, operators are growing increasingly aware of the need to reach out to multiple demographics and nationalities.
 The 777Casino site is said to make its bonuses available in multiple languages, while its game library is supplied by a multinational list of software developers too.

 It’s also true that user experience has become an increasingly influential ranking factor for brands in the major search engines like Google.
 In particularly competitive markets, a slick user experience is now essential to prevent first-time users from leaving for competitor sites fast.
-If your brand is looking at personalisation of user experiences, check out our three compelling reasons why a multilingual approach is just as important as targeted advertising and tailored product suggestions.
+If your brand is looking at personalization of user experiences, check out our three compelling reasons why a multilingual approach is just as important as targeted advertising and tailored product suggestions.

 Expand your brand’s reach

 Did you know that just a quarter of active users online are native English speakers?
 That’s an insane number of people that you’re not engaging with, just because your site isn’t translated into multiple languages.
 Becoming a multilingual portal can open doors that you hadn’t even envisaged, creating new potential demographics of customers to drive your bottom line.
+You can also use this multi language website to help you increase your productivity.

 With the help of professional translation services in LA, NYC, and so on, businesses are able to easily add translated content to their websites, which helps them gain access to new markets and customers around the world.
 When considering what languages you should translate your website into, it is important to consider the market you are trying to reach and how large it is.